thunderhemu/fileto-to-cassandra/ReadMe.md

-read csv/tsv/orc/parquet files and writes to habse
+read csv/tsv/orc/parquet files and writes to cassandra

 accepts to 3 argumnets